So this week I decided to make a pattern and project for this attractive pleated blouse.

 Mark the pleats clearly with a notch to indicate the fold lines and placement of pleats.

 I am using a very thin bias tape.
-If you are not used to sewing with slippery fabric or sewing bias tape, please use a 1-inch tape which will be easier.
-If you are an experienced sewer, go ahead and use the satin 1/2″ bias tape.
+If you are not used to sewing with slippery fabric or sewing bias tape, please use 1-inch tape which will be easier.
+If you are an experienced sewer, use the satin 1/2″ bias tape.

 Trim the threads of the fabric if it is unraveling, but not too close because it will be difficult to catch the edge of the fabric inside the tape.